SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </tr>
 <tr>
 <td style="text-align:left">CREDENTIALS</td>
 <td style="text-align:left">The content of this field is not used by the LWM2M feature.
 However, this field is still mandatory.
-For LWM2M-only devices, it is okay to use "dummy" credentials here. </td>
+For LWM2M-only devices, it is okay to use "dummy" credentials here.
+Here is why.
+Bulk registration is a generalized feature in the Cumulocity platform.
+So normally to access Cumulocity IoT devices a password(the value of the “Credentials” field in the CSV file) is needed by the Inventory.
+However, LWM2M agent has it's own ways of authenticating the devices and hence the "Credentials" field is not used bt the LWM2M agent but is used by the Platform as a mandatory parameter.</td>
 </tr>
 <tr>
 <td style="text-align:left">NAME</td>